tenbonks/gravBALL/README.md

 - I scrolled down to GitHub Pages section within the settings page
 - Underneath *source*, is a drop-down menu, this is where I selected "master branch".
 - Once "master branch" had been selected, a link to the deployed is provided within the GitHub Pages container.

+There is no difference between the deployed version and the development version.

 ---